Swiftnesses/com.vorwerk/README.md

-# Vorwerk V100 Robotic Vacuum
+# Vorwerk / Neato robot vacuum interface

-This app lets you issue commands to the VR100 vacuum running an ESP8266 web socket interface.
+This app lets you issue commands to the Vorwerk / Neato range of robot vacuum's by using an ESP8266 web socket interface.

 What works: